When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 Homepage of the “Henle Library” app on an Onyx Boox Tab X e-reader.
 Photo: tablets-for-musicians.com

-Examples include MuseScore, Henle Library, Tomplay, SongBookPro or the IMSLP app.
+Examples include MuseScore, Henle Library, Tomplay, Sibelius, SongBookPro or the IMSLP app.
 My favorite sheet music reading app, MobileSheets, is available in a version designed specially for e-ink devices.

 Since Bluetooth is supported, it is possible (and very easy) to connect a pedal to turn the pages.